TheSethRose/X-Pilot/docs/PRD.md

    - As a user, I want to view my own user information including metrics.
    - As a user, I want to look up other users by username.

-5. **Tweet Engagement**
+5. **Post Engagement**
-   - As a user, I want to like/unlike tweets.
+   - As a user, I want to like/unlike posts.
-   - As a user, I want to retweet/unretweet tweets.
+   - As a user, I want to repost/unreposts.
-   - As a user, I want to bookmark/unbookmark tweets.
+   - As a user, I want to bookmark/unbookmark posts.
-   - As a user, I want to view users who liked or retweeted my tweets.
+   - As a user, I want to view users who liked or reposted my posts.
-   - As a user, I want to hide/unhide replies to my tweets.
+   - As a user, I want to hide/unhide replies to my posts.

 6. **List Management**
    - As a user, I want to create, update, and delete lists.